KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an operation is invoked on a terminated System.Activities.WorkflowApplication.

-    throw [System.Activities.Statements.WorkflowTerminatedException]::New("an operation is invoked on a terminated System.Activities.WorkflowApplication.")
+    throw [System.Activities.Statements.WorkflowTerminatedException]::New('an operation is invoked on a terminated System.Activities.WorkflowApplication.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Activities.Statements.WorkflowTerminatedException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Activities.Statements.WorkflowTerminatedException.aspx)